dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_welcome/index_slides.md

 * after each assignment
 * or 1 per class
-* if you did the assignment, you can do the quiz
+* if you did the assignment, you can figure these out
 * short
 * fun?

 ???
+* didn't have these last term and people actually complained - they were fun. will reinstate in some form.
 * web is open platform - you can see a lot of the codes
 * unfortunate assessment problem
 * if you did the assignment should understand the concepts behind it